Tuesday January 1, 2026

 Christopher Thomas Schiebel, May 13, 1985 - February 25, 2022

 I lost a dearest friend recently and today I attended his memorial.
 Chris Schiebel has been my only White friend for 18 years.
 There's a period during adolescence when Black kids realize that our life will be different.
 As we got older Chris understood that our experience navigating in the world would head down separate paths.
 However I never felt uncomfortable around him.
 He gave me room to express my frustrations about racism without taking it as a personal attack.
 He never gave me the "but not all white people" speech to invalidate my experience.
 I'm angry that you have been taken away from the world while shitty people live on.
 My condolences to your family.
 From short films to creating art together.
 Playing Super Smash Bros, listening to Linkin Park and Slipknot through good times and bad has meant so much.
-I'm fearful to enter certain spaces without an ally who understands the responsibility of the "good white friend".
+I'm fearful to enter certain spaces without an ally who understands the responsibility of the "white friend".
 I miss you already.

 Thursday April 7, 2022